 Depending on the parking and street conditions at your current and future address, a standard portable container service may work for at least one of the locations.
 This option is great if you’ve got a driveway or parking area where you can keep a container for more than a day, because then you can take more time with your move and set your own pace.
 With PODS standard service, for example, your container is delivered to your driveway or parking area, making it easier to take your time packing and loading.
 After you’re done with the loading, PODS will pick it up and take it to your new place, or keep it at a secure PODS Storage Center.
 Then when you’re ready to move in, you can have your container dropped off at your location for as long as you need, or you can use PODS City Service for the delivery and unloading process.

-For more about overcoming urban moving challenges, see our guide to surviving moving day in NYC without going crazy.
-If you’re still deciding where to live in the NYC area, check out our overview of all five New York City Boroughs.
+For more about overcoming urban moving challenges, see our guides for How to Survive Your NYC Move Without Going Crazy and NYC Moving Costs and Options.
+If you’re still deciding where to live in the NYC area, check out our Guide to NYC Suburbs and the New York City Boroughs Explained.